 In general, a law enforcement officer may detain [a person in the immediate vicinity] [an occupant] of a premises during a search of that premises authorized by a search warrant so long as the officer detains the person in a reasonable manner and does not detain the person any longer than the time it takes to complete the search.

-To prove the seizure in this case was unreasonable, the plaintiff must prove by a preponderance of the evidence that [he] [she] [other pronoun] was detained in an unreasonable manner or for an unreasonable period of time after the search was completed or both.
+To prove the seizure in this case was unreasonable, the plaintiff [name] must prove by a preponderance of the evidence that [he] [she] [other pronoun] was detained in an unreasonable manner or for an unreasonable period of time after the search was completed or both.

-In determining whether the officer[s] detained the plaintiff unreasonably in this case, consider all of the circumstances known to the officer[s] on the scene, including:
+In determining whether the officer[s] detained the plaintiff [name] unreasonably in this case, consider all of the circumstances known to the officer[s] on the scene, including:

-1. the severity of the suspected crime or other circumstances that led to the search warrant;
+(1) the severity of the suspected crime or other circumstances that led to the search warrant;

-2. whether the plaintiff was the subject of the investigation that led to the search warrant;
+(2) whether the plaintiff was the subject of the investigation that led to the search warrant;

-3. whether the plaintiff posed an immediate threat to the safety of the officer[s] or to others or to the ability of the officer[s] to conduct the search safely;
+(3) whether the plaintiff posed an immediate threat to the safety of the officer[s] or to others or to the ability of the officer[s] to conduct the search safely;

-4. whether the plaintiff was actively resisting arrest or attempting to flee;
+(4) whether the plaintiff was actively resisting arrest or attempting to flee;

-5. whether the detention of the plaintiff was unnecessarily painful, degrading, prolonged, or involved an undue invasion of privacy;
+(5) whether the detention of the plaintiff was unnecessarily painful, degrading, prolonged, or involved an undue invasion of privacy;

-6. whether the detention of the plaintiff facilitated the orderly completion of the search; and
+(6) whether the detention of the plaintiff facilitated the orderly completion of the search; and

-[7. insert other factors particular to the case.]
+[(7) insert other factors particular to the case.]

 Under the Fourth Amendment, an officer may use only such force to detain a person as is “objectively reasonable” under the circumstances.
 In other words, you must judge the reasonableness of a particular use of force from the perspective of a reasonable officer on the scene and not with the 20/20 vision of hindsight.